-A Powerhouse Sprinter and the ONLY 3yo colt retiring to Stud this season that measured up to WFA Gr.1 in the Autumn.
+Star Turn was a Powerhouse Sprinter and the ONLY 3yo colt of his generation who measured up to weight-for-age (WFA) Gr.1 racing in the Autumn.

-Not just a 3yo!
-In a stellar crop of colts, Star Turn drew first blood as a Spring 2yo in the Pierro Plate at Randwick before 2nd to Flying Artie in Blue Diamond Prelude in the Autumn before his only unplaced runs (5th and 6th in Blue Diamond and Golden Slipper respectively).
+But he wasn’t just a phenomenal 3yo!
+In a stellar crop of colts, Star Turn drew first blood as a Spring 2yo in the Pierro Plate at Randwick before a 2nd to Flying Artie in the Blue Diamond Prelude in the Autumn.
+His only unplaced runs in a 12 start career were 5th and 6th in Blue Diamond and Golden Slipper respectively.

-Sent to Melbourne, he produced another brilliant burst of acceleration to win the WFA G2 Schillaci Stakes against older horses (Malaguerra, Fell Swoop) and then signed off with a third in the G1 Coolmore Stud Stakes.
+As a 3yo Star Turn returned for a Spring campaign with a dominant victory over Golden Slipper winner Capitalist in the San Domenico Stakes Gr.3 and was then sent to Melbourne, where he produced another brilliant burst of acceleration to win the WFA Gr.2 Schillaci Stakes against older horses (Malaguerra, Fell Swoop).
+He signed off with a credible third in the Gr.1 Coolmore Stud Stakes.
 Trainer John Hawkes put the result into perspective.
 “Give us the winner’s run and we win.
 Simple as that.”

 1st ATC (Randwick) Pierro 2YO P. (1100m)